cyarie/sqlViz/README.md

 to specify how MetricsGraphics should interpret your dates.

 ### Note:

-* The base application is set up to use MySQL, but this should be usable by whatever DB you like.
+The base application is set up to use MySQL, but this should be usable by whatever DB you like.

+### Setup
+*Directions incoming...*